xrickastley/origins-genshin-docs/docs/elements/elemental_reactions/crystallize.md

 Crystallize deals **no damage**.
 Instead, it generates a matching <span class="pyro">**Pyro**</span>, <span class="electro">**Electro**</span>, <span class="hydro">**Hydro**</span>, or <span class="cryo">**Cryo**</span> [Elemental Shard](#elemental-shard) in front of the entity that can be picked up to gain an Crystallize Shield of the corresponding element.

-*<del>NOTE: Elemental Shards are still on the TODO list, and as such, do not exist in the mod yet.
-You can get a Crystallize Shield by using the `/eval <target> <element>` command</del>*

-The newest alpha has now added a Crystallize Shard entity, meaning that Crystallize Shields now generate with the reaction!

 <div align="center">
 	<video width="95%" height="auto" controls>
 		<source src="../../../media/crystallize.mp4" type="video/mp4">